miamtech/mealz-documentation/docs/web_ssr/main-features/pre-rendered-components.md

 See [Internationalisation](/docs/web_ssr/customization/internationalization) for how to configure a custom I18n file to override our base texts with your own.
 - **Session-id**: A unique identifier to differentiate sessions from one another (for example a uuid).
 This helps us keep things consistent during a session.
 > For example if a user sees a recipe on a shelf, clicks on a product and goes to the product page, then goes back, they would expect to see the same recipe on the shelf.
 With the session-id, we are able to return the same recipe if the products passed in parameters are the same as a previous request with the same session-id

+- **profiling**: **_(Optionnal)_** Default value is true.
+If passed with a `false` value, informs Mealz that the profiling permissions have been refused by the user in the cookies.
+Deactivates all personalization in all Mealz features.

 ## Authless user
 Even if the user is not logged into your website, you might want to allow them to add products to their basket.